Jungle cat: Ecology and behaviour

 The jungle cat is typically diurnal and hunts throughout the day.
 Its activity tends to decrease during the hot noon hours.
 It rests in burrows, grass thickets and scrubs.
 It often sunbathes on winter days.
 Jungle cats have been estimated to walk 3–6 km at night, although this likely varies depending on the availability of prey.
 The behaviour of the jungle cat has not been extensively studied.
-Solitary in nature, it does not associate with conspecifics, except in the mating season.
+It is solitary and associates with conspecifics only in the mating season.
 The only prominent interaction is the mother-kitten bond.
 Territories are maintained by urine spraying and scent marking; some males have been observed rubbing their cheeks on objects to mark them.

 Leopards, tigers, bears, crocodiles, dholes, golden jackals, fishing cats, large raptors and snakes are the main predators of the jungle cat.
-The golden jackal in particular, can be a major competitor to the cat.
+The golden jackal in particular can be a major competitor to the jungle cat.
 When it encounters a threat, the jungle cat will vocalise before engaging in attack, producing sounds like small roars – a behavior uncommon for the other members of Felis.
 The meow of the jungle cat is also somewhat lower than that of a typical domestic cat.
 The jungle cat can host parasites such as Haemaphysalis ticks and Heterophyes trematode species.

 Diet and hunting

 Primarily a carnivore, the jungle cat prefers small mammals such as gerbils, hares and rodents.
 It also hunts birds, fishes, frogs, insects and small snakes.
 Its prey typically weighs less than 1 kg, but occasionally includes mammals as large as young gazelles.
 The jungle cat is unusual in that it is partially omnivorous: it eats fruits, especially in winter.
 In a study carried out in Sariska Tiger Reserve, rodents were found to comprise as much as 95% of its diet.

 The jungle cat hunts by stalking its prey, followed by a sprint or a leap; the sharp ears help in pinpointing the location of prey.
 It uses different techniques to secure prey.
-The cat has been observed searching for musk rats in their holes.
+The cat has been observed searching for muskrats in their holes.
 Like the caracal, the jungle cat can perform one or two high leaps into the air to grab birds.
 It is an efficient climber as well.
 The jungle cat has been clocked at 32 km/h.
 It is an efficient swimmer, and can swim up to 1.5 km in water and plunge into water to catch fish.